shenef/Boktai-Speedrunning/src/zoktai/any.md

 Step on the switch outside, then use the magic circle to switch back to Django.

 Upon gaining control of Django, hold Right on the D-pad WITHOUT using ![][icon_dash] Dash, with the ![][icon_cloth_armor] Cloth Armor equipped you will consistently dodge the Black Slime.
-Proceed upstairs twice.
+Proceed upstairs twice, whilst opening the red chest by the second staircase for an ![][icon_earthly_nut] Earthly Nut.
-In the first room with Cockatrices, replace ![][icon_sol] Sol with ![][icon_earth] Earth, then use it to kill both of them for EXP.
+Kill the first Cockatrice with ![][icon_earth] Earth, then proceed upstairs.
-In the second room with Cockatrices, proceed through the ↘️ exit, then re-enter the room.
+Proceed through the ↘️ exit, then re-enter the room.
-Knock on the upper pillar to attract all three Cockatrices, then kill them all with ![][icon_earth] Earth to reach **Lvl 24.**
+Knock on the upper pillar to attract all three Cockatrices, then kill them all with ![][icon_earth] Earth to reach **Lvl 23.**
 Proceed through the ↘️ exit and step on the switch to activate the elevator.
+Stand on the elevator, then before it leaves the room:
+- ![][icon_transform] Transform into Black Django and select ![][icon_dark] Dark.
+- Replace ![][icon_earth] Earth with ![][icon_sol] Sol.
-Put all stat points into STRG and take the elevator.
+- Put all stat points into STRG.

 ### <span class="trap">Sword+ Trap</span>

 - Use Black Django and ![][icon_dark] Dark.
+  - Killing the Sword+ before it teleports is very difficult, but possible with accurate play.
+  - Use ![][icon_transform] Transform immediately after getting the kill to switch to Red Django before the door opens.
-- You should reach **Lvl 25** after this fight.
+- You should reach **Lvl 24** after this fight.

-Possible change: use card manip on the chest to get ![][icon_blue_card] The Tower **(塔)**.

 Proceed through the ↖️ exit.
 If you have ![][icon_blue_card] The Tower **(塔)** in your inventory, use ![][icon_mouse] Mouse to go through the ↗️ mousehole and pick up a ![][icon_bearnut] Bearnut.
 Once outside, take the stairs and proceed ↗️ indoors.

-Put all stat points into STRG.
-Replace ![][icon_earth] Earth with ![][icon_sol] Sol and use it to kill the first Leys once you get indoors.
+Use ![][icon_sol] Sol to kill the first Leys once you get indoors.
 Avoid the Stone Golems and proceed through the ↘️ exit, then activate the lever with spear and switch to Sabata.

-Use a ![][icon_speed_nut] Speed Nut as soon as you gain control.
+Take the elevator, then use a ![][icon_speed_nut] Speed Nut before leaving the elevator.
-Take the elevator, then proceed upstairs at the bottom of the room.
+Proceed upstairs at the bottom of the room.
 Shoot the enemy outside (where Django is), then backtrack and take the other stairs.
 Kill the Ghoul to get a key and open the door.
 **Before going outside, make sure you have some energy.**
-Once outside, shoot the lever and use the magic circle to switch back to Django.
+Once outside, shoot the lever and use the ↖️ magic circle to switch back to Django.

+Proceed through the ↖️ exit.
-As Django, refill energy whilst taking the elevator, then proceed through the ↘️ exit.
+Refill energy whilst taking the elevator, then proceed through the ↘️ exit.

 Activate levers and switch characters during this puzzle to activate the brown lever.
-During Sabata's segments, use a charge attack to hit the closest grey lever and minimise movement.
+During Sabata's segments, fire a shot ↘️ from the magic circle to hit the lever and avoid movement.
+Ensure that the floor has changed before switching back to Django after doing this.
+As Django, hit the rusty lever with hammer, then push the block and backtrack inside.

-Push the block and backtrack inside, then activate the lever to free Sabata.
+Activate the lever to free Sabata.
 Proceed through the ↖️ exit.

-Replace ![][icon_sol] Sol with ![][icon_rising_sun] Rising Sun and use it to skip the bomb puzzle.
-(Your energy must be at 100% to use this)
+Put all stat points into STRG, then replace ![][icon_sol] Sol with ![][icon_rising_sun] Rising Sun and use it to skip the bomb puzzle.
 Open the blue chest for a key, then proceed through the ↘️ door.
 Take the stairs, then proceed through the ↘️ exit to go outside.

+Taking the floating platform as Red Django is fastest, but is *extremely dangerous,* and a minor error will kill you.
-Use ![][icon_bat] Bat to avoid falling off the platform and activate the switch.
-**If no armor is equipped, the flame jets will easily kill you.**
+Use ![][icon_bat] Bat to avoid falling off the platform if not confident. **If no armor is equipped, the flame jets will easily kill you.**
-Backtrack inside and proceed upstairs.
+Activate the switch, then backtrack inside and proceed upstairs.

 Before using the magic circle, **check the hint panel for the number and the kanji:**
 <img class="center" src="./assets/images/kanji_1.webp">